stryker-mutator/stryker-js/docs/configuration.md

 Configure arguments to be passed as exec arguments to the checker child process.
 For example, running Stryker with `--concurrency 1 --checkerNodeArgs "--inspect-brk"` will allow you to debug the checker child process.
 See `execArgv` of [`child_process.fork`](https://nodejs.org/api/child_process.html#child_process_child_process_fork_modulepath_args_options).

-### `cleanTempDir` [`boolean`]
+### `cleanTempDir` [`boolean | 'always'`]

 Default: `true`<br />
 Command line: `--cleanTempDir false`<br />
 Config file: `"cleanTempDir": false`

-Choose whether or not to clean the temp dir (which is ".stryker-tmp" inside the current working directory by default) after a successful run.
+Choose whether or not to clean the temp dir (which is ".stryker-tmp" inside the current working directory by default).

-The temp dir will never be removed when the run failed for some reason (for debugging purposes).
+ - `false`: Never delete the temp dir;
+ - `true`: Delete the tmp dir after a successful run;
+ - `'always'`: Always delete the temp dir, regardless of whether the run was successful.

 ### `clearTextReporter` [`ClearTextOptions`]

 Default: `{ "allowColor": true, "allowEmojis": false, "logTests": true, "maxTestsToLog": 3 }`<br />

 Config file:
 ```json
 {
   "clearTextReporter": {